 Note: For additional legal requirements applicable to purchases with federal funds, see CBB.

-The competitive bidding process is governed by the process outlined below.
-A district must comply with applicable legal requirements in this policy as well as other applicable legal requirements [see CV(LEGAL)], which include the following steps:
+If a district uses the job order contracts method as described in this policy, it must comply with the applicable legal requirements in this policy as well as other applicable legal requirements [see CV(LEGAL)], which include the following steps:

 Giving public notice of the project;